prody/ProDy/doc/examples/measure/deformation.rst

 Input
 -------------------------------------------------------------------------------

-Two structures for the same protein.
+Two structures of the same protein in PDB format.
+PDB identifiers are also sufficient.

 Output
 -------------------------------------------------------------------------------